Puerto Vallarta Gay Travel

 Puerto Vallarta Gay Bars & Clubs

-There are so many Puerto Vallarta gay bars that finding which suits you best can be difficult.
+There are so many gay bars in Puerto Vallarta that finding which suits you best can be difficult.
 Having tried almost all of them while spending nearly two weeks in Puerto Vallarta, so I’ll gladly help you decide.

 You can party any day of the week at Mr. Flamingo, the most popular Puerto Vallarta gay bar.
 Perfect music selections, an open-air feel and space for dancing always attracts a crowd.
 They have one of the earliest happy hours in Puerto Vallarta, usually starting at 2:00 PM!

-Earlier in the evening, Mr. Flamingo is calmer as vacationers casually grab drinks, but before you know it, this hangout packs in with a great mix of English and Spanish-speaking partiers.
+Earlier in the evening, Mr. Flamingo is calmer as vacationers casually grab drinks.
+Before you know it though, this hangout packs in with a great mix of English and Spanish-speaking partiers.

 My favorite part about CC Slaughters is dancing in the thick clouds of the fog machine.
 CC’s is quite a popular bar with more of an intense ambiance in a dimly-lit bar.
 The venue is medium sized, so it doesn’t take too massive of a crowd to feel full.